Java

 All reference types have Object as an ancestor, so they’ll all inherit these instance methods:

 The equals, hashCode, and toString tend to get overridden a lot in practice.
 Use equals when you want to compare objects by content, not just by reference.
 Overriding equals can be a little tricky because the type of the argument is Object.
-Example:
+So to do it properly, you use the instanceof operator that checks the class of the object that the reference refers to.
+The check can also give you a new variable whose static type is the one being checked.
+Here’s how you can do it:

 class Cylinder {